* This is a professional Version *

 DVT may occur in ambulatory patients or as a complication of surgery or major medical illness.
 Among high-risk hospitalized patients, most deep vein thrombi occur in the small calf veins, are asymptomatic, and may not be detected.

 Low-grade fever may be present; DVT may be the cause of fever without an obvious source, especially in postoperative patients.
-If PE occurs, symptoms may include shortness of breath and pleuritic chest pain (see Pulmonary Embolism: Symptoms and Signs).
+If PE occurs, symptoms may include shortness of breath and pleuritic chest pain (see Symptoms and Signs of Pulmonary Embolism).

 Common causes of calf pain that mimic acute DVT include venous insufficiency and postphlebitic syndrome; cellulitis that causes painful erythema of the calf; ruptured popliteal (Baker) cyst (pseudo-DVT), which causes calf swelling, pain, and sometimes bruising in the region of the medial malleolus; and partial or complete tears of the calf muscles or tendons.

-History and physical examination help determine probability of DVT before testing (see Table 2: Peripheral Venous Disorders: Probability of Deep Venous Thrombosis Based on Clinical Factors).
+History and physical examination help determine probability of DVT before testing (see Table: Probability of Deep Venous Thrombosis Based on Clinical Factors).
 Diagnosis is typically by ultrasonography with Doppler flow studies (duplex ultrasonography).
-The need for additional tests (eg, d-dimer testing) and their choice and sequence depend on pretest probability and sometimes ultrasonography results.
-No single testing protocol is best; one approach is described in Fig. 2: Peripheral Venous Disorders: One approach to testing for suspected deep venous thrombosis..
+The need for additional tests (eg, d -dimer testing) and their choice and sequence depend on pretest probability and sometimes ultrasonography results.
+No single testing protocol is best; one approach is described in One approach to testing for suspected deep venous thrombosis..

 Contrast venography was the definitive test for the diagnosis of DVT but has been largely replaced by ultrasonography, which is noninvasive, more readily available, and almost equally accurate for detecting DVT.
 Venography may be indicated when ultrasonography results are normal but pretest suspicion for DVT is high.
 The complication rate is 2%, mostly because of contrast dye allergy.